prevention-icon

 The best way to manage an outbreak is to locate and remove the source.
 There are many ways this can be done, and in many cases, this is enough to fix the problem.
 Here are some tips:

-1. Carefully inspect quiet, warm, dusty areas to locate hiding insects, eggs, larvae and skin shedding remnants.
-This includes pantries, cupboards, shelving, cabinets, drawers and underneath and behind the refrigerator and stove.
-Remember to lift up carpets, rugs, furniture and cardboard boxes.
-Inspect dead rodents and insects that you come across, as well as bird nests, wasp nests and spider webbing.
+1. Carefully inspect quiet, warm, dusty areas to locate hiding insects, eggs, larvae, and skin-shedding remnants.
+This includes pantries, cupboards, shelving, cabinets, drawers, and underneath and behind the refrigerator and stove.
+Remember to lift carpets, rugs, furniture, and cardboard boxes.
+Inspect dead rodents and insects that you come across, as well as bird nests, wasp nests, and spider webbing.

-2. Clear the affected area by disposing of all contaminated items immediately by first wrapping them tightly in sturdy plastic or burying them deep inside the ground.
+2. Clear the affected area by immediately disposing of all contaminated items by wrapping them tightly in sturdy plastic or burying them deep inside the ground.

-3. Conduct a deep, thorough clean by wiping, disinfecting and vacuuming, as this will help in removing mould and as many of the stored pests as possible.
+3. Conduct a deep, thorough clean by wiping, disinfecting, and vacuuming.
+This will help remove mould and as many stored foods and pests as possible.
 Pay attention to cracks and crevices where small food particles can accumulate and attract pests.

-4. You can also disinfect items by applying strong heat, freezing or microwaving where appropriate.
+4. You can disinfect items by applying intense heat, freezing or microwaving where appropriate.

-5. Take care to inspect food items before bringing them inside in case they are contaminated, and ensure to store them in well-sealed sturdy containers.
+5. Inspect food items before bringing them inside in case they are contaminated, and store them in well-sealed, sturdy containers.

 Having trouble removing stored product pests?
 Contact Allstate today